 Preschool Classroom

 An age-appropriate preschool classroom schedule is worth its weight in gold.
-Providing the perfect balance of focused learning and free play, use the following examples to build your perfect schedule.
+Providing the perfect balance of focused learning and free play, use the following tips to build your perfect schedule.

 Getting Started